 Society, of which five volumes were published, Traditional

-South Asian Medicine begins with volume 6.
+Asian Medicine begins with volume 6.

 Instructions for

-contributors: Contributions may be in English, French or German,
+contributors: Contributions may be in English, French or

-other than English should be accompanied by an English summary.
-Priority will be given to contributions
+in a language other than English should be accompanied by an

-submitted as electronic files and written with WordPerfect under MSDOS
+be given to contributions submitted as electronic files and

-or Windows.
-If other word-processors are used, the text should be
+word-processors are used, the text should be submitted in plain

-submitted in plain ASCII format.
-For bibliographic and reference
+ASCII format.
+For bibliographic and reference styles,

-styles, please see printed copies of the journal already available.
+please see printed copies of the journal already available.

 Unsolicited books cannot be returned to their senders but will be